bhavikaradadiya/Retail-Data-Forecasting/README.md

 Performance analyzed on decision accuracy, speed, and confidence using descriptive statistics and t-tests.

+<B>User Testing Overview</B>

+Primary user testing was conducted using a Google Form experiment to compare decision-making performance between Tableau dashboard users and raw data table users.
+(For privacy reasons, the form and raw responses are not publicly shared.)

 <H3>🧰 Tools & Technologies</H3>

 <B>Category	Tools Used</B>